-- The study choice check consists of at least the completion of a digital questionnaire and a contact moment with the study programme.
-The study choice check for international students as referred to in the Study Choice Advice Rules consists of submitting a motivation letter - 2.
+- 1. The study choice check consists of at least the completion of a digital questionnaire and a contact moment with the study programme.
+The study choice check for international students as referred to in the Study Choice Advice Rules consists of writing a motivational essay and an (Skype) interview. - 2.
 Within 4 weeks following registration, the prospective student will receive a link to the digital questionnaire.
 Within 4 weeks following completion of the questionnaire, the prospective student will receive an invitation to the contact moment with the study programme.
-International students as referred to in the Study Choice Advice Rules will receive further information on the study choice check within 4 weeks following registration. - The digital questionnaire can be completed in the period between October 1st of 2019 and September 1st of 2020.
+International students as referred to in the Study Choice Check Rules will receive further information on the study choice check within 4 weeks following registration. - 3.
+The digital questionnaire can be completed in the period between February 2020 and 31 August 2021. - 4.
+The contact moments with the study programmes are planned in the period between September 2020 and mid-july 2021 and during the introduction/start week at the end of August/ beginning of September 2021. - 5.
+The contact moment will consist of a live conversation, a Skype conversation or a conversation by telephone, based on the results of the motivational essay. - 6.

-The study choice activities for international students will take place in the period between October 1st 2019 and May 15th of 2020

-- The contact moments with the study programmes are planned in the period between October 1st of 2019 and September 1st of 2020 - 5.
-The contact moment will consist of email contact or contact by phone - 6.
 The study choice advice will be sent to the prospective student by e-mail within ten working days of the contact moment. - 7.
-The study choice advice offers one of 4 options: - A there is a good match with our study programme; - B there is a match with our study programme which certain provisos; C it is doubtful whether there is a match with our study programme; D - there is no good match with our study programme. - 8.
-Students will receive a study choice advice 'A' if: - 1.
-Fit the students interests and skills in the training profile. - 2.
-The prospective student has studied several possible studies. - 3.
-The prospective student has realistic expectations of the study.
+The study choice advice is non-binding for prospective students who apply by no later than 1 May.
+Students who apply after 1 May will not be permitted to enrol, except in the case of a situation as referred to in Article 2(2) or in the event of exceptional circumstances as set out in Article 3(3), under a through d of the Study Choice Check Rules. - 8.
+The Study Choice Check Rules determine the categories of students for whom the study choice advice is not obligatory.
+The study choice advice is likewise not binding for those groups of students.